animate-css/animate.css/docs/pages/03-best-practices.md

 ### Mind the initial and final state of your elements

 All the Animate.css animations include a CSS property called `animation-fill-mode` which controls the states of an element before and after animation.
 You can read more about it [here](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-fill-mode).
-Animate.css defaults to `animation-fill-mode: both`, but you can change it to suits your need.
+Animate.css defaults to `animation-fill-mode: both`, but you can change it to suit your needs.

 ### Don't disable the `prefers-reduced-motion` media query